Huddersfield: H. H. Asquith and H. Wilson

-Two Prime Ministers spent part of their childhood in Huddersfield: Harold Wilson, born locally who attended Royds Hall School, and H. H. Asquith.
-Wilson is commemorated by a statue on the large front square (forecourt) to the town's station.
+Two Prime Ministers spent part of their childhood in Huddersfield: the Labour Prime Minister Harold Wilson, who was born locally and attended Royds Hall School, and the Liberal Prime Minister H. H. Asquith.
+Wilson is commemorated by a statue on the forecourt to the town's station.

 Aristocratic interest discharged

-In 1920, the Corporation bought the Ramsden Estate from that family, that had owned much of the town at least as to the reversion of long leases (a minor, overarching interest) since 1599, for £1.3 million.
-The town became "the town that bought itself".
+In 1920, the corporation bought the Ramsden Estate from that family that had owned much of the town at least as to the reversion of long leases (a minor, overarching interest) since 1599, for £1.3 million.
+The town became "the town that bought itself."
 Most of the keynote central building freeholds belong to the local authority, as in a few towns in Britain such as Basingstoke.

 Governance

 Huddersfield was incorporated as a municipal borough in the ancient West Riding of Yorkshire in 1868.
 The borough comprised the thus sidelined civil parishes of Almondbury, Dalton, Huddersfield, Lindley-cum-Quarmby and Lockwood, later dissolved.
 When the West Riding County Council was formed in 1889, Huddersfield became a county borough, exempt from its control.

 A more confined Huddersfield seat than the early 20th century scope has been represented by Labour since its creation in 1983 and is, by size of majority and length of tenure, a strongly-Labour leaning seat.

 Kirklees was the first part of the country to have a Green or other environmentalist party councillor – Nicholas Harvey – he was instrumental in protesting against the intended closure of the Settle and Carlisle Railway line.
-The council has councillors of Labour, Conservative Party and Liberal Democrat parties; these retained the deposit, reaching more than 5% of the vote in the last general election (for an MP who serves in the House of Commons).
+The council has councillors of Labour, Conservative and Liberal Democrat parties; these retained the deposit, reaching more than 5% of the vote in the last general election for an MP who serves in the House of Commons.

 Huddersfield expanded in 1937, assimilating parts of the Golcar, Linthwaite, and South Crosland urban districts.
 The county borough was abolished in 1974 and its former area was combined with that of other districts to form the Metropolitan Borough of Kirklees in West Yorkshire.

 Council bids to gain support for city status were rejected by the people in a poll held by the Huddersfield Daily Examiner; the council did not apply for that status in the 2000 or 2002 competitions.

-Huddersfield had a strong Liberal tradition up to the 1950s reflected in several Liberal social clubs.
-The current Member of Parliament (MP) for the Huddersfield constituency is Barry Sheerman, a Labour Co-operative MP.
+Huddersfield had a strong Liberal tradition up to the 1950s, reflected in several Liberal social clubs.
+The current Member of Parliament (MP) for the Huddersfield constituency is Harpreet Uppal of the Labour Party.

 Demographic change

 The town's population in 1961 had reached 130,652.

-Per the United Kingdom Census 2001 the population of the town's urban sub-area of the West Yorkshire Urban Area was 146,234, and that of the former extent of the county borough was 121,620.
+The United Kingdom Census 2001 stated that the population of the town's urban sub-area of the West Yorkshire Urban Area was 146,234 and that of the former extent of the county borough was 121,620.
 The wider South Kirklees had a population of 216,011.